ToyotaPrius9/SciComp-FP-FSM-Harman-/README.md

-Every 1.8 seconds (depending on the sleep timer set), one new case scenario will pop up in the terminal with colors representing each output states.
+Every 1.4 seconds (depending on the sleep timer set), one new case scenario will pop up in the terminal with colors representing each output states.
+After one print, in 1.4 seconds, the [system("clear")] line should erase what is in the terminal and should paste in what the next state is.